rgoshen/my-notes/Writerside/topics/Web-Development.md

 foundation of agreed-upon protocols, the ones we'll be looking at handle data transmission.
 We'll go over some of the most important principles like HTTP, GET vs. POST, DNS, and the Request/Response Cycle.

-This unit will explore how the internet works and the various protocols that enable browsers to send and receive data.
-We'll walk you through how searching for a URL returns a fully functional web page.
-This new knowledge is guaranteed to impress strangers at parties, but more importantly, most phone technical phone screens will quiz you on how stuff like the DNS works.
-Your ability to land an in-person interview will be directly tied to your ability to explain the concepts in this unit to a recruiter, concisely.
-You'll also learn about AJAX and how to write asynchronous code - which will enable you to write code that continues to execute while waiting to receive the response for a fetch request.

 Web development is a vast field that involves building and maintaining websites.
 It's divided into frontend and backend development, each focusing on different aspects of creating a website or web application.